 Penalties: Violating the order is a criminal offense and subject to up to a $5,000 fine and/or a year imprisonment.

-- Idaho: A two-week self-quarantine is in effect for Ada County, for those arriving “from an area outside Idaho with substantial community spread or case rates higher than Idaho.”
+- Idaho: A two-week self-quarantine is “encouraged” for people arriving in Ada County “from an area outside Idaho with substantial community spread or case rates higher than Idaho.”
 The rest of the state does not ask visitors to quarantine.

 Penalties: None stated.